azmainamin/sentiment-analyzer/README.md

 <h1>Sentiment Analyzer</h1>

-Analyzes sentiment of tweets and news headlines from NYT.
+Search tweets by a query string and analyze their sentiment.
 Readme.MD will be updated periodically.